 Creating Silicone Moulds: Material Behaviour and the Discipline of Precision

-Laser cutting exposed the limits of digital certainty.
+Laser cutting exposed digital limits.
 Mould-making removed any remaining illusion of control.

-This stage of the project focused on creating silicone moulds for the laser-cut join components, with the aim of producing cast elements that could withstand repeated handling and assembly.
-Unlike cutting, mould-making does not tolerate ambiguity.
-Every decision made earlier — geometry, thickness, alignment — becomes fixed.
+This stage focused on producing silicone moulds for the laser-cut join components, aiming to create cast elements capable of repeated handling and assembly.
+Unlike cutting, mould-making fixes decisions.
+Geometry, thickness and alignment become consequences.

 Silicone as an Active Material

-Early moulds revealed problems that had not been fully resolved in the designs.
+Early moulds exposed unresolved design issues.
 Sharp internal corners created weak points.
-Undercuts that seemed manageable on screen caused tearing during demoulding.
-Thin walls flexed unpredictably, compromising accuracy across multiple casts.
+Undercuts caused tearing during demoulding.
+Thin walls flexed, reducing consistency across casts.

-These were not technical mistakes.
-They were design consequences.
+These were not technical errors.
+They were structural decisions made visible.

 The Problem of Complexity

-This forced a reassessment of complexity.
-Some designs were simplified.
-Others were abandoned.
-The question shifted from Can this be moulded? to Should this be moulded at all?
+This forced simplification.
+The question shifted from Can this be moulded? to Is it worth moulding?

 Learning Through Abandonment